Custom Search

 Save Your Money!

 If you are determined to find a way to run a stationary engine or off road vehicle on something other than gasoline, do the research.
 It has been done.
 During World War II over a million vehicles in Europe were converted to run on wood gas.
 A wood gas generator is relatively easy to make out of low-cost materials, and it is possible to run an engine on nothing more than the wood gas vapor that the initial combustion of wood creates.
 One drawback to this system is the relatively large furnace that you need to somehow attach to the vehicle.
-I'm not joking, this is real and it has done successfully.
+I'm not joking, this is real and it was done successfully.

 The best application for a Wood Gas Generator is a stationary engine.
 Partly due to the size of the wood-burning gas generator.
 A stationary engine also allows heat generated by the system to be used to heat hot water, or even a building.
 Wood is a renewable resource and when burned in a gassification type furnace, it is burned very cleanly, much cleaner than any conventional woodstove.